MAGALA-RICHARD/apsimNGpy-documentations/doc/preview.rst

 The :meth:`~apsimNGpy.core.apsim.ApsimModel.preview_simulation` method provides the primary mechanism for opening the current in-memory APSIM model in the APSIM Next Generation GUI.
-When invoked, the method first serializes the active simulation to the specified out_path, then launches the APSIM NG GUI using the binary resolved through :func:get_apsim_bin_path.
+When invoked, the method first serializes the active simulation to the specified out_path, then launches the APSIM NG GUI using the current APSIM binary resolved through :func:~`apsimNGpy.core.config.get_apsim_bin_path`.
 This allows users to inspect the model tree, verify component structures, and perform quick manual edits alongside their Python workflow.
 Importantly, the model is opened using the exact APSIM NG version configured for the current apsimNGpy session, ensuring version consistency between the GUI and the Python environment.